Health Equity Track

 What is the Health Equity Track?

-Mission: To train a diverse group of pediatric residents to advance health equity for children and adolescents through collaborative clinical care, community partnership, advocacy, quality improvement, research and education.
+Mission: To train a diverse group of pediatric residents to advance health equity for children and communities who are underserved and/or marginalized through collaborative clinical care, activism, community partnership, advocacy, quality improvement, research and education.

-The University of Washington/Seattle Children's pediatric residency Health Equity Track is designed to train the next generation of leaders and innovators in pediatric health equity across the clinical care spectrum.
-Throughout their three years of training, residents will have dedicated months to focus on growing skills in advocacy, leadership and communication to recognize roots of health inequity and effectively strategize and mobilize resources and interventions to advance health equity for our children, adolescents and families.
-Residents in the Health Equity Track will develop projects within their preferred area of focus, including, but not limited to, public health, legislation, policy, media advocacy and community-based research.
-Residents will partner with community organizations and leaders in their work.
+The University of Washington/Seattle Children's pediatric residency Health Equity Track is designed to train the next generation of leaders and transformative thinkers in pediatric health equity across the clinical care spectrum.
+Throughout their three years of training, residents will have dedicated months to focus on growing skills to recognize the roots of health inequity and effectively strategize to mobilize resources and interventions to advance health equity and justice for our children, adolescents, and communities.
+Residents in the Health Equity Track will develop projects within their preferred area of focus, including, but not limited to public health, legislation, policy, media advocacy and community-based activism and research.
+Residents will have the opportunity to partner and learn from leaders within the community as well as within academic medicine in their work and through a dedicated curriculum, gatherings/retreats, and mentorship.
 Project and career mentorship from faculty is an integral part of the experience and will be tailored to meet the needs of each individual resident.
 Emphasis will also be placed on personal growth and development, including opportunities for self-reflection, inquiry and exploration of personal history.

 Why choose the Health Equity Track?

-You are interested in becoming a leader in the field of pediatric health equity and are seeking dedicated training in recognizing and addressing structural causes of health inequity, including development of leadership skills, formation of community partnerships, support for advocacy and scholarships, and understanding how to mobilize resources to create effective change.
+You are interested in becoming a leader in the field of pediatric health equity and are seeking dedicated training in recognizing and addressing structural causes of health inequity, including development of leadership and advocacy skills, formation of community partnerships, understanding how to mobilize resources to create effective change, and becoming part of a community of pediatricians dedicated to advancing health justice.

-You are interested in building inclusive partnerships with community members and organizations to advocate for communities that are furthest from health justice.
+You are interested in building inclusive partnerships with community members and organizations to advocate for communities that are furthest from health justice with a liberatory and anti-oppression lens.

 You have lived experiences in health or other social inequities and you are motivated to reflect and build on your personal strengths to become a leading voice of change.